Select your language

 Year: 2019

-• In 2019, the vaccination rate was higher in patients with the ’chronic illness’ status (72.3%) than in those without this status (48.1%).
-This difference (24.2%) was regardless of patient socio-economic characteristics; it has been widening since 2013 (22.5%).
+• In 2019, the vaccination coverage for influenza among people aged 65 or older was higher in people with a RIZIV/INAMI “chronic disease” status (72.3%) than in those without this status (48.1%), regardless of socio-economic status.

-• Patients with the chronic illness status were more often vaccinated against influenza in Flanders (77.7%) compared to Brussels (63.6%) or Wallonia (64.3%).
-The distribution was similar for non-chronic disease patients.
+• In 2019, influenza vaccination coverage for people with a “chronic disease” status was higher in Flanders (77.7%) than in Brussels (63.6%) or Wallonia (64.3%).
+This distribution was similar for non-chronic disease patients.

-Link to technical datasheet and detailed results
+Link to the technical sheet and detailed results

 Breast cancer screening (P-6 and P-7)